World War III: A picture

 piracy: An excuse to invade / occupy / control personal communication.

-played a crucial role in global counter-terrorism efforts: fought on the same side as the US.
+played a crucial role in global counter-terrorism efforts: Fought on the same side as the US.

 post-combat: Combat.